 1/2 tsp - onion powder

 olive oil and extra sea salt for garnish

 Preheat oven to 450’F and place a pizza stone, cast iron skillet, or very thick pizza pan into oven to heat up.

 Combine cassava flour, tapioca flour, sifted coconut flour, garlic powder, onion powder, 1 tsp rosemary, 1 tbs garlic, and salt in a large bowl.

 Add in coconut oil and coconut milk.
 Mix until thoroughly combined.
 Allow to sit for a couple of minutes for coconut flour to absorb.

 Add beaten gelatin egg and mix again until fully combined.

 Bake for 12-15 minutes, depending on how crispy you like it.
-Garnish with olive oil and sea salt after it is out of the oven.
+Garnish with olive oil, rosemary and sea salt after it is out of the oven.
 Enjoy!

-SIDE NOTE: You want this to be more of a thin crackery bread (it will still be soft), if it is too thick it may end up being slightly gooey inside.
+SIDE NOTE: You want this to be more of a thin cracker style bread (it will still be soft), if it is too thick it may end up being slightly gooey inside.
 Also I use the Otto's Naturals Cassava flour, some people use the Moon Rabbit Cassava flour.
 In my opinion the Moon Rabbit flour tends to leave baked goods a little more gooey.
 However the Moon Rabbit flour is much cheeper than the Otto's so I can understand the appeal.
-I am going to make this with the Moon Rabbit Flour and post an update for those of you that are using it.
-I will keep you posted!
+Also use fresh garlic!
+Garlic from a jar is not the same.
+Trust me you will taste the difference.